aisingapore/TagUI/README.md

 ### PACKAGED INSTALLATION
 - TagUI is easy to use right away, in most environments all dependencies are packaged in
-- To use [visual automation](https://github.com/kelaberetiv/TagUI#visual-automation) on desktop or browser, be sure to have Java JDK v8 (64-bit) or later
+- To use [visual automation](https://github.com/kelaberetiv/TagUI#visual-automation) on desktop or browser, be sure to have OpenJDK v8 (64-bit) or later

 Platform|macOS|Linux|Windows|Node.js (macOS/Linux)
 :------:|:---:|:---:|:-----:|:-------------------: